akka/akka/akka-docs/src/main/paradox/persistence.md

 when the snapshot was taken.

 To bulk-delete a range of snapshots matching `SnapshotSelectionCriteria`, persistent actors should use the `deleteSnapshots` method.
+Depending on the journal used this might be inefficient.
+It is best practice to do specific deletes with `deleteSnapshot` or to include a `minSequenceNr` as well as a `maxSequenceNr` for the `SnapshotSelectionCriteria`.

 ### Snapshot status handling